ErikBoesen/vs/README.md

     Make sure to use `chmod +x vs.py` to mark the script as executable if necessary.

-## Tools
+## Commands
-Tools are being added as needed, so for now they're few.
+Commands are being added as needed, so for now they're few.
 That will gradually change.
-* `gather <directory>` - combine many different JSON scouting data files into one.
+* `cons` - combine many different JSON scouting data files from different scouters into one.

-        vs gather collection
+        vs cons

-    would compile all valid scouting data files in the directory `collection/` into `collection/data.json`.
+    would compile all valid scouting data files in the current working directory into the file `data.json`.
+(The keywords `consolidate`, `consol`, and variations thereupon beginning with `cons` all work.)